 Understanding the Geography of this Part of Station Street

 Initially, I thought that the building on the corner of Station Street and Ellis Street was 33-35 Station Street.
 This houses The Posh Meze Grill and Bar.
 However, their address is given as 1 Ellis Street.
+So, this building is discussed in the post on Ellis Street.

 So What Happened to 33-35 Station Street?

 I an grateful to Jean Harvey for first raising this issue with me in a discussion on Kirkby Living Memory Facebook Group.
-She initially mentioned that she was interested in finding out more about “the shop which either fell down oor was demolished“.
+She initially mentioned that she was interested in finding out more about “the shop which either fell down or was demolished“.
 She explained, “there was a house or shop where the cut through from Station Street to the [Ellis Street] car park is now.
 It must have happened after 1921 as I left Kirkby around 1947 but visited when older to shop there sometimes, when I saw the rubble but didn’t take much notice, so probably 1955/56 I guess.”
 The reference to 1921 is because I had asked if this might explain possible re-numbering of properties on Station Street between 1911 and 1921.

 In the 1970s This Area Was Fenced Off

-On the Kirkby-in-Ashfield Facebook Group, there is a photo of this area which shows Challans Gift Shop and Wilbourn’s Garden Centre in September 1979.
+On the Kirkby-in-Ashfield People Facebook Group, there is a photo of this area which shows Challans Gift Shop and Wilbourn’s Garden Centre in September 1979.
 Between them, is a wooden fence with possibly a gate.
 Jean Harvey commented on this photo saying, “where the fence is between the buildings is where the building was“.

 Was This Gap Always There?